CMU-Senate/bylaws/bylaws.md

             (i) Engagement Hours shall be earned by engagement with the student body through tabling for Student Senate and attending university events pertaining to current issues, as deemed appropriate by the Chair of Student Senate.
             (#)  Senators will only be required to earn all three (3) hours if elected by the date of the mid-semester break during that half-session.
         f.
 Designate a proxy to attend Student Senate meetings when unable to attend those meetings themselves;
-            (i)  A Student Senator’s proxy must be a member of the constituency that the Student Senator represents.
+            (i)  A Student Senator's proxy must be a member of the constituency that the Student Senator represents.
             (#)  A proxy may not be a Student Senator or a member of the Executive Branch of Student Senate.
-            (#)  A Student Senator’s proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he is serving as that Student Senator’s proxy.
+            (#)  A Student Senator's proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he is serving as that Student Senator's proxy.
             (#)  To designate a proxy a Student Senator must notify the Chair of Student Senate, via e-mail, of the name of that proxy.
     #.
 Powers of Student Senators:
         a.
-Student Senators assume all parliamentary powers afforded them in _Robert’s Rules of Order, Newly Revised_.
+Student Senators assume all parliamentary powers afforded them in _Robert's Rules of Order, Newly Revised_.
 These powers are in effect during all Student Senate meetings and during all meetings of Student Senate committees of which they are members;
         #.
 Propose legislation to Student Senate;
         #.
 Nominate members of the undergraduate student body to serve as Members-at-Large.
 #.
 Members-at-Large: